When you discover you’re pregnant, there’s always lots to think about – and that’s before you add a pandemic and lockdown into the mix.

 Read more about the Government’s guidance on shielding.

-If you’re advised to self-isolate, you should stay indoors and avoid contact with others for seven days.
+If you’re advised to self-isolate, you should stay at home and avoid contact with others for 10 days.
 If you live with other people, they should stay at home for at least 14 days to avoid spreading the infection outside the home.

 The NHS guidance on self-isolation currently recommends that you should: